 👉 Time blocking instructions

-- Every evening, spend 10 minutes to plan your next day.
+- Every evening, spend 10 minutes planning your next day.

 - Identify key tasks and objectives you need to complete.